 |Stephen Hawking explained multiverses in final paper

-The world-famous cosmologist Stephen Hawking published an important paper two weeks before he died on March 14, aged 76.
-He published his final theory called "A Smooth Exit from Eternal Inflation".
-He explained two ideas.
-The first was how humans might be able to find multiverses.
-These are other universes that were made at the same time as our universe, after the Big Bang.
-The second theory is about how our universe will end, when the stars run out of energy.
-Scientists say his paper could be his most important ever, and that he could have won a Nobel Prize for it.
+The world-famous physicist and cosmologist Stephen Hawking published an important paper before he died last week.
+Professor Hawking died on March 14, aged 76.
+Two weeks before his death, he published his final theory in a paper called "A Smooth Exit from Eternal Inflation".
+He explained two very important ideas.
+The first was how humans might be able to detect multiverses.
+These are parallel universes that were created at the same time as our universe after the Big Bang.
+The second theory is about how our universe will eventually end, when the stars finally run out of energy.
+Scientists say his paper could be his most important work ever, and that he could have won a Nobel Prize for it.

-Hawking explained his older theory called inflation.
-This is when our universe was made from a tiny point in space into the billions of stars we have today.
-Hawking suggested there were many big bangs and each of them made its own universe.
+Stephen Hawking's new paper started by explaining an older theory of his called inflation.
+This is when our universe suddenly expanded from a tiny point in space into the billions of stars and solar systems we have today.
+Hawking suggested there were an infinite number of big bangs and each of them created its own separate universe.
 He called this collection of universes a multiverse.
-Hawking believed scientists could find the multiverse by using sensors on space ships.
-A professor of cosmology said: "These ideas offer the breathtaking prospect of finding evidence…of other universes."
+Hawking wrote that he believed scientists could find the multiverse by using sensors on space ships.
+Carlos Frenk, a professor of cosmology, said: "These ideas offer the breathtaking prospect of finding evidence for the existence of other universes."
 Hawking is also famous for his best-selling book "A Brief History of Time".